+Table 1

-Table 1The Rules of Some Illocutionary Speech According to Searle (1969, 1979, 1985)
+The Rules of Some Illocutionary Speech According to Searle (1969, 1979, 1985)

 Illocutionary Speech Act Propositional Content Condition Preparatory Condition Sincerity Condition Essential Condition Apology Past A done by S. A harms S and S believes A harms S. S regrets A that S did to H. Deems as an utterance of guilt and regret by S for A. State, claim Any proposition p is true in a world when the state of affairs that it represents exists in that world.
 S has proof (details, causes) for the truthfulness of the proposition.
 It is unclear to both S and H that H is aware of the proposition.
 S believes p.
 Deems as a responsibility to the outcome that the proposition signifies a real state of affairs.
 Promise Future A of H. H wants S to do the promised act.
 S tends to do the promised act.
 S assumes to do the promised act.
 Order Future A of H. S has to have more power than H. S wants the ordered act done.
-S has a 1 Declare PC of declaratives must represent something that happens at the moment of declaration.
-S is truly able to carry out the action of declaring and H knows that H can carry out the declaration of his utterance. certainty that the proposition is accurate and can carry out the act of declaring. than H. S has intentions to perform the act of declaration to make a change.
+S has a The expression is deemed as a try to make H do A due to S's higher power Declare PC of declaratives must represent something that happens at the moment of declaration. carry out the action of declaring and H knows that H can certainty that the proposition is accurate and can carry out the act of declaring. than H. S has intentions to perform the act of declaration to make a change.